At a Glance

 ✨Prepare Questions to Ask

-Interviews are a two-way street, so come prepared with insightful questions.
-Ask about the types of projects you might work on, the team structure, or opportunities for professional development.
-This shows your genuine interest in the role and helps you assess if the company is the right fit for you.
+Interviews are a two-way street, so prepare thoughtful questions to ask your interviewer.
+Inquire about the types of projects you might work on, the team structure, or opportunities for professional development.
+This demonstrates your enthusiasm for the role and helps you gauge if the company is right for you.